Who is the French president?

 Hugging Face transformers is an amazing library that has been recently released.
 It is based on either PyTorch or TensorFlow, depending on the model you're using.
 Transformers have clearly helped deep learning NLP make great progress in terms of accuracy.
 However this accuracy improvement comes at a cost: transformers are extremely demanding in terms of resources.

 Hugging Face is a central repository regrouping all the newest open-source NLP transformer-based models.
-One of them, Deepset's Roberta Base Squad 2 is perfectly suited for question answering.
+One of them, Deepset's Roberta Base Squad 2 is perfectly suited for question answering in many languages.

 Building an inference API for question answering is a necessary step as soon a you want to use question answering in production.
 But keep in mind that building such an API is not necessarily easy.
 First because you need to code the API (easy part) but also because you need to build a highly available, fast, and scalable infrastructure to serve your models behind the hood (hardest part).
 Machine learning models consume a lot of resources (memory, disk space, CPU, GPU...) which makes it hard to achieve high-availability and low latency at the same time.